MJ7898/E-Portfolio-SonarQube/README.md

 So after this steps you can handle your code quality and see what you can do better or what is almost good.

-# 1. Login to conarcloud.io with github account
+# 1. Login to sonarcloud.io with github account
+To use sonarcloud, you can use github to link your accounts.
+So link it.
 ![Login](Images/login.jpeg)

 # 2. fork the project